Alirezakalaei/CDD_simulation_of_dislocation_GB_interactions/README.md

 ## Usage

 1. Clone the repository to your local machine.
+2. **Crucial Step:** The required initial microstructure data file (`all_dis_8000b.mat`) is too large for GitHub.
+Please download it from the Zenodo archive at [https://doi.org/10.5281/zenodo.20601645](https://doi.org/10.5281/zenodo.20601645) and place it in the main repository folder.
-2. Open MATLAB and navigate to the repository folder.
+3. Open MATLAB and navigate to the repository folder.
-3. Ensure all required `.m` files and the `.mat` data file are in the current path.
+4. Ensure all required `.m` files and the `all_dis_8000b.mat` data file are in the current path.
-4. Open `main_code.m`.
+5. Open `main_code.m`.
-5. Adjust the `parpool` size according to your machine's hardware capabilities (default is set to 80 workers).
+6. Adjust the `parpool` size according to your machine's hardware capabilities (default is set to 80 workers).
-6. Run `main_code.m`.
+7. Run `main_code.m`.

 *Note: The simulation is computationally intensive.
 Depending on your hardware and the number of parallel workers, it may take significant time to complete.*